 The natural world is in turmoil.
 Climate change and human expansion have threatened species across the globe.
-Many snake species are declining in number, or even almost extinct.
+Many snake species are declining in number, or are even almost extinct.

 Are Snakes Endangered?

-An endangered species is one which has few specimens left in the wild.
+An endangered species is one that has few specimens left in the wild.
 A species can be critically endangered when there are hardly any snakes left, or just vulnerable where there are still some snakes left but fewer than there were.

 The threat level against individual species is monitored and defined by the International Union for the Conservation of Nature (IUCN).
 They maintain ‘the Red List,’ which is a list of all the animals facing extinction threats.
 The IUCN has nine different levels of population that they designate: